Felice Accrocca

-Felice Accrocca (born 2 December 1959) is an Italian prelate of the Catholic Church who has been the Archbishop of Benevento since 2016.
+Felice Accrocca (born 2 December 1959) is an Italian prelate of the Catholic Church and Bishop in persona Episcopi of Assisi-Nocera Umbra-Gualdo Tadino and Foligno (since 2026), who was the Archbishop of Benevento (2016–2026).

 Biography

 Felice Accrocca was born on 2 December 1959 in Cori in the province of Latina, Lazio.
 He studied at the seminary of the Pontifical College Leoniano in Anagni.
 He was ordained a priest of the Diocese of Latina-Terracina-Sezze-Priverno on 12 June 1986.
 Following ordination, he became an associate pastor at the Church of the Assumption of Mary in Cisterna di Latina.
 In 1989, he became a parish priest at the Church of Saint Luke in Latina, where he remained until 2004.
 He was then transferred to the Church of Saint Pius X, also in Latina.
 Finally, he was appointed a parish priest at the Church of the Sacred Heart in Latina in 2012.

 He was also the coordinator of the diocese's lay groups, managing editor of the monthly diocese magazine "Chiesa Pontina," and was the episcopal vicar for pastoral affairs.

 Accrocca was also a professor of medieval history at the Pontifical Gregorian University in Rome, where he furthered his studies of the medieval Franciscans, publishing numerous books and essays.